nexcess/nexcess-api-docs/Ssl-cert.md

 ```
 /ssl-cert
 ```
-The `/service` endpoint allows you to query and modify some of the attributes of a given service.
-When you create a cloud-account, a service is also created and associated with that cloud account.
-The service represents the actual server and application installed and contains all the technical parameters that can be see or modified.
+The `/ssl-cert` endpoint allows you to Install, retrieve and remove SSL certificates attached to the account holding the API key.

 **Accepted Verbs**